kubernetes-sigs/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 # Cluster API Kubelet Authentication

+**Note**: This proposal has not been implemented and should be carefully re-evaluated if it is still up-to-date before implementation.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->